Interacting spin-3/2 fermions in a Luttinger semimetal: Competing phases and their selection in the global phase diagram

 6. $T_{2g}$ pairing: Three $d$-wave pairings, proportional to $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$ matrices, belong to the $T_{2g}$ representation and respectively possess the symmetry of $d_{yz}$, $d_{xz}$ and $d_{xy}$ pairings.
 Each component supports two nodal loops in the ordered phase, as shown in the first three rows of Table~\ref{Tab:Spectra_dwaves}~\cite{brydon-1, roy-nevidomskyy}.
 Two nodal loops for the $\Gamma_3$ or $d_{xy}$ pairing are shown in Fig.~\ref{SubFig:dxypairing_loops}.
 The two nodal loops for $\Gamma_1$ or $d_{yz}$ and $\Gamma_2$ or $d_{xz}$ pairings can respectively be obtained by rotating the ones shown for $d_{xy}$ pairing by $\frac{\pi}{2}$, with respect to the $k_y$ and $k_x$ axes.

 7. $E_{g}$ pairing: $E_g$ pairings proportional to $\Gamma_4$ and $\Gamma_5$ matrices respectively possess the symmetry of $d_{x^2-y^2}$ and $d_{3z^2-r^2}$ pairings and each of them supports two nodal loops, as shown in the last two rows of Table~\ref{Tab:Spectra_dwaves}~\cite{brydon-1, roy-nevidomskyy}.
 Note that two nodal loops for the $d_{x^2-y^2}$ pairing can be realized by rotating the ones for the $d_{xy}$ pairing by $\frac{\pi}{4}$ about the $k_z$ axis.
 However, two nodal loops for the $d_{3z^2-r^2}$ pairing, shown in Fig.~\ref{SubFig:d3zpairing_loops}, cannot be rotated into the ones for $d_{x^2-y^2}$ pairing.
 Therefore, despite the fact that the $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ pairings belong to the same $E_g$ representation, they are not energetically degenerate~\cite{roy-nevidomskyy, sigrist-RMP}.
-Since the radius of the nodal loops for the $d_{3z^2-r^2}$ pairing is the \emph{smallest}, this paired state is the energetically most favorable among five $d$-wave pairings.~\footnote{Even though $d+id$ type, such as $d_{x^2-y^2}+id_{3z^2-r^2}$, pairing can eliminate nodal loops from the spectra in favor of point nodes around which $\varrho(E) \sim |E|$, strong inter-band coupling causes inflation of such nodes and yields Fermi surface of BdG quasiparticles, leading to a constant DoS at lowest energy, followed by $\varrho(E) \sim |E|$~\cite{brydon-2}.
+Since the radius of the nodal loops for the $d_{3z^2-r^2}$ pairing is the \emph{smallest}, this paired state is the energetically most favorable among five $d$-wave pairings.~\footnote{Even though $d+id$ type, such as $d_{x^2-y^2}+id_{3z^2-r^2}$, pairing can eliminate nodal loops from the quasiparticle spectra in favor of point nodes around which $\varrho(E) \sim |E|^2$ in a single band Fermi liquid~\cite{sigrist-RMP}, the strong inter-band coupling causes inflation of such nodes in doped LSM and yields Fermi surface of BdG quasiparticles, leading to a constant DoS at lowest energy, followed by $\varrho(E) \sim |E|^2$ a higher energies~\cite{brydon-2}.